bridgetownrb/bridgetown/bridgetown-website/src/_docs/datafiles.md

 Now your template you can reference `data.projects` just like you might `data.title` or any other front matter variable.
 You can even use [front matter defaults](/docs/content/front-matter-defaults/) to assign such a data variable to multiple resources at once.

-## Example: Accessing a specific author
+### Example: Accessing a specific author

-Pages and posts can also access a specific data item.
-The example below shows how to access a specific item:
+You can access a specific data item from a dataset using a front matter variable.
+The example below shows how.
+First, define your dataset:

 `_data/people.yml`: